Tons of highly radioactive nuclear waste will continued be unsafely stored at U.S. nuclear plants indefinitely unless action is taken to stop this.

 Southern California Edison wanted to restart the Unit 2 nuclear reactor without fixing the defective steam generators.
 Both reactors have been shut since 1/31/2012, when Unit 3 leaked radiation into the environment.
 All four poorly designed replacement steam generators show decades of tube wear after less than two years of installation — the worst in the nation.

 The NRC concluded Southern California Edison was at fault. “…a significant design deficiency in replacement steam generators, resulting in rapid tube wear of a type never before seen in recirculating steam generators.”
-In the NRC’s December 23, 2013 Notice of Violation, they stated: “…design control measures were not established to provide for verifying or checking the adequacy of certain designs.”
+In the NRC’s 12/23/2013 NRC Notice of Violation, they stated: “…design control measures were not established to provide for verifying or checking the adequacy of certain designs.”

 Edison now admits the steam generators are lemons.
 However, they were willing to restart Unit 2 without repairing them.
 Edison and Mitsubishi Heavy Industries (MHI) redesigned the steam generator tube anti-vibration system in order to increase profits.
 They removed the central stay cylinder in order to add about 400 extra tubes to each generator.
-Read Arnie Gundersen’s Fairewind Associates Report San Onofre’s steam generators: significantly worse than all others nationwide.
+Read Arnie Gundersen’s Fairewind Associates Report San Onofre’s steam generators: significantly worse than all others nationwide and 10/2/2014 NRC Office of Inspector General report where former NRC directors say the steam generators should never have been licensed.
 More…

 California has excess power without California’s unreliable nuclear power plants, even during peak summer months, according to California government documents.
 There should be no power problems with San Onofre shut down, even during the summer.
 And the California ISO’s electricity grid Transmission Plan says there will be no grid stability concerns with San Onofre shut down.
 More…